Gaspard--/KentFrNotes/NetworKSecurity/cours8.md

 - Similar to go-back-N
   - only those individual frames that time ou or for which selective reject (SREJ) is returned are retransmitted
-  - reciver saves ou-of-sequence frames nd reasembles them in corret order when retransitted frames arrive
+  - reciver saves ou-of-sequence frames and reasembles them in corret order when retransitted frames arrive
 - Mnimises number of retransmission but requires extra buffer space and more complex control logic

 Throughoutput not affected by errors.